 - i.
-Compliance with the NMBA Registration standard: Continuing professional development, including evidence related to requirements for endorsement (if held) which relates directly to the role and scope of clinical practice in which the nurse practitioner or registered nurse is seeking to practice; - j.
-Mandatory training specified by the LHN and/or health care facility in which the nurse practitioner or registered nurse is seeking to practice (for new appointments, specify timeframe for completion of training as mandated by the LHN); - k.
-Additional evidence relating to supervision and/or training to demonstrate safe practice (international applicants only).
+Compliance with the NMBA Registration standard: Continuing professional development, including evidence related to requirements for endorsement (if held) which relates directly to the role and scope of clinical practice in which the nurse practitioner or registered nurse is seeking to practice - j.
+Mandatory training specified by the LHN and/or health care facility in which the nurse practitioner or registered nurse is seeking to practice (for new appointments, specify timeframe for completion of training as mandated by the LHN), and - Additional evidence relating to supervision and/or training to demonstrate safe practice (e.g. when a temporary scope of clinical practice must be awarded and/or for international applicants).